-13.6.1.
-The Principal of Coláiste Clavin should notify the Parent(s) and the student in writing of the decision to suspend.
-The letter will confirm:
+• The Principal of Coláiste Clavin should notify the Parent(s) and the student in writing of the decision to suspend.
+The letter will

-- The period of the suspension and the dates on which the suspension will begin and end. - The reasons for the suspension. - Any study programme to be followed. - The arrangements for returning to school, including any commitments to be entered into by the student and the parents. - The provision for an appeal to the Board of Management of Coláiste Clavin. - The provision to appeal to Louth and Meath ETB. - 13.6.2.
-In the case where Parents do not agree to meet with the Principal, Louth and Meath ETB confirms that written notice will serve as notice to impose a suspension. - 13.6.3.
-A suspension may be removed if the Board of Management of Colásite Clavin decides to remove the suspension for any reason.
+- confirm: The period of the suspension and the dates on which the suspension will begin and end. - The reasons for the suspension. - Any study programme to be followed. - The arrangements for returning to school, including any commitments to be entered into by the student and the parents. - The provision for an appeal to the Department of Education, in the case of a suspension which would bring the days suspended in one academic year over 20 days. - In the case where Parents do not agree to meet with the Principal, Louth and Meath ETB confirms that written notice will serve as notice to impose a suspension. - A suspension may be removed if the Board of Management of Coláiste Clavin decides to remove the suspension for any reason.